 This experiment was tremendously important.
 A means of moving water without an external input of energy had been discovered.
 The movement of water in biological systems is very important.
 Human beings,like many animals, are 50-70% water.
 The phenomenon was also capable of generating considerable pressure.
 There was a hidden benefit that wasn't so obvious.
 What if the water contained the minerals and other chemicals that could be either essential to life or toxic to life.
 This process, osmosis, could be used to regulate our internal environment; moving nutrients to where they are needed and flushing out toxins.

-We might know osmosis by its alternate names; dialysis and kidney function.
+We might know osmosis by other names; dialysis and kidney function.
 The compelling advantages of osmosis to biological systems means that it is used almost everywhere in animals and plants.
-A short list of its applications in modern science and engineering follows:
+The following examples illustrate why osmosis is so important:

 So what is happening?
 In the diagram below, Side B has only solvent molecules, and Side A has solvent and solute molecules.
 Lets also say that there are the same number of solvent molecules on either side.
 If the levels on Side A and Side B donot stay the same it might mean that the solute (e.g. salt) is interfering in some way with the ability of solvent (e.g. water) on Side A to enter the pore.
 In fact, solvent molecules will attach to the solute molecules.
 This means fewer free solvent molecules are available at the pores on Side A. The availability of solvent at the pores on Side B hasn't changed.
 Over time this imbalance means that solvent (water) will build up on side A.